 VIPKID only hires Americans and Canadians.
 51Talk only hires Americans and Filipinos.
 And the Filipinos only get like half of what a normal salary would make.
 They only get paid $3.25 / class.

 We decided not to use this teacher's referral link because it would identify her with the interview, and as you can tell, she was kind enough to be completely honest about her feelings working for both companies and I wouldn't want to jeopardize her standing at either.
 So instead, if you found this article helpful in determining whether you want to work with 51Talk or VIPKId, please use my affiliate links below.
-With VIPKid, I can earn a little revenue for this website even though I'm not a teacher, but with 51Talk, you have to be a teacher in order to refer other teachers, so I'm cycling through a few referral links from members of the Travel is Life Tribe who will be thankful for the commission.
+With VIPKid, I can earn a little revenue for this website even though I'm not a teacher, but with 51Talk, you have to be a teacher in order to refer other teachers, so I'm cycling through a few referral links from members of the Travel is Life Creators who will be thankful for the commission.

 51 Talk ==> Apply Now